Next: , Previous: , Up: k9: Manual

 2

-Given a list of boolean values return the indices where the value is non-zero.
+Given a list of boolean values return the non-zero indices.

 "banana"="a"